-Represents text that should be kept confidential.
-The text is encrypted for privacy when being used, and deleted from computer memory when no longer needed.
+Represents text that should be kept confidential, such as by deleting it from computer memory when no longer needed.
 This class cannot be inherited.

 Assembly: mscorlib (in mscorlib.dll)

 |AppendChar||Appends a character to the end of the current secure string.|